Care Home Information Packages

 First, check with a lawyer or community legal clinic to find out if the place you live in, or are thinking of moving into, is a care home.
 Some landlords do not want their tenants to know they are living in a care home.
 For information about how to contact a community legal clinic, see the section called How to get legal help.

-If you do live in a care home, it is illegal for your landlord to raise your rent or the cost of services until you get an Information Package.
+If you do live in a care home, it is illegal for your landlord to raise your rent or the cost of services until you get a CHIP.

-If your landlord will not give you an Information Package, a lawyer or community legal clinic may be able to help.
+If your landlord will not give you a CHIP, a lawyer or community legal clinic may be able to help.

 Previous page Next page